How the Bambach can help with stroke and acquired brain injury

 - Retraction of the shoulder girdle into the neutral position means that upper limb tasks and fine motor activities are facilitated meaning that self care activities, such as meals, washing and dressing, and writing, computer work, hobbies and playing games are more easily performed.

-Call freephone 0800 581108 (or Email firstname.lastname@example.org) and ask for a FREE 30 day trial, and see how effective the Bambach Saddle Seat can be.
+Call freephone 020 8532 5100 (or email firstname.lastname@example.org) and ask for a 30 day trial.
+See how effective the Bambach Saddle Seat can be.